BookRecaps/before-the-sequel/The-Inheritance-Games.md

 ## Oren and Alisa
 Oren is the head of Security who is supposed to ensure Avery's safety after coming into the spotlight.
 Alisa is Avery's lawyer, she is also Nash Hawthorne's ex-girlfriend, she is taking care of all the legalities for smooth transfer of Tobias' empire to Avery and make the transition easy for Avery too.

+## Max
+Max is Avery's best friend, she has extremely strict parents.
+Every since Avery has come in the limelight it has affected Max as well because the paparazzi have been behind her.
+They even reached out to her boyfriend and aksed for information which he was extracting from Max's phone behind her back and got caught by Max.
+She broke up with him but as revenge he sent vulgar pictures of Max to her parents.
+So she has gone through alot too but she loves Avery and has stood by her, supporting her.
+Despite the restrictions she makes time to talk to Avery regularly as well.

 ## **Things That May Matter for The Hawthorne Legacy**

 - The biggest unanswered question remains: Why did Tobias Hawthorne leave his fortune to Avery, a girl who appeared to have no connection to the family?
+- The fact that Tobias Hawthorne kept pictures taken of Avery throughout her life tels us that maybe she was not chosen just as a matter of chance because her name jumbled gives us 'A Very Risky Game' and because her birthdate matches Rebecca's death anniversary.
+Maybe she was chosen for another reason.
 - Avery has dreams and remembers playing ‘I have a secret’ with her mother where her mom says that she has a secret about the day Avery was born but never got to telling her that.
 We do not even find out about the secret in the first book.
 - The main cliffhanger the book left us on is that Toby Hawthorne who was said to be dead for more twenty years, the son of Tobias Hawthorne is none other than the Harry in the park that Avery used to play chess with.
 - Xander is also given an individual puzzle by Tobias Hawthorne which is to find Toby Hawthorne.
-- The fact that Tobias Hawthorne kept pictures taken of Avery throughout her life tels us that maybe she was not chosen just as a matter of chance because her name jumbled gives us 'A Very Risky Game' and because her birthdate matches Rebecca's death anniversary.
-Maybe she was chosen for another reason.
-- Xander may have a crush on Rebecca with the way he talks about her in the last chapter and mentions that he wanted Rebecca there but could not be alone with her.